 “Not in that way.
 Megan has been my friend for many years, no guy is worth that.
 But Megan doesn’t believe me.
 Megan’s jealousy grows into something darker.”

-“Is where the dock was?”
+“Is this where the dock was?”
 Tom asks her.

 “Yes, we all knew to stay away from that rickety dock,” Cass says.
 The uneaten apple halves draw flies and Cass kicks them into the water.